Diego-Luiz/URLYZER/README.md

 ![image](https://user-images.githubusercontent.com/51066402/123691229-59fadd80-d823-11eb-8020-92612cfb94fa.png)

 ## Related Technologies
 The technologies used to build the website are in the _requirements.txt_ file.
-Besides that some of the others are related:
+Besides that some others are related:

 - [Scikit learning](https://scikit-learn.org/stable/)
 - [Nltk](https://www.nltk.org/)